quicwg/base-drafts/draft-ietf-quic-transport.md

 * New connection IDs are sent in NEW_CONNECTION_ID frames until acknowledged.

-* Note that PADDING frames contain no information, so loss of PADDING frames does not require repair.
+* PADDING frames contain no information, so lost PADDING frames do not require repair.

 Upon detecting losses, a sender MUST take appropriate congestion control action.
 The details of loss detection and congestion control are described in